meuniv/yamldoc/docs/spellcheck.rst

 -----
 1. The process is slow.
 Once you have run this and corrected your mistake(s), turn this option off to avoid lenghty processing.
 2. *yaml2lms* does not make any correction; instead it makes suggestions as shown in the example below.
 In this example, most of the mistakes found are actually **not** mistakes and it is expected each user will look into this separately.
 Only one word was correctly flagged as incorrect.
-3. Clearly this utility needs work but it at least avoid making too many obvious **mistkaes**.
+3. Clearly this utility needs work but it at least avoids making too many obvious *mistkaes* (oops).

 Example
 -------